Null-Not-Found/DashBuddy-Documentation/DesignChoices/front-end.md

 The **Query Creator** section empowers users to build and customize their widgets by specifying the required widget data.
 Users can leverage the available models from the Model Explorer to create their desired widgets and choose the appropriate graph type to visualize the data.

 The **Widget Preview** provides users with a live preview of their widgets, allowing them to visualize the appearance and behavior of the widgets they are creating.
-While the preview does not utilize real-time data, it simulates the expected output based on the set data.
-This approach eliminates the need for the backend to retrieve large amounts of data every time the widget is altered, resulting in a more efficient and responsive experience for users.

 Initially, we had planned to implement draggable functionality for the models listed in the **Model Explorer** section, as we believed it would enhance the interactive and intuitive nature of selecting models.
 Our intention was to allow users to simply drag and drop models from the Model Explorer directly into the Query Creator area, facilitating a seamless integration process for their widgets.

+We also planned a search bar at the top of the **model explorer**.
+This search functionality would allow users to easily and rapidly locate specific models by typing relevant keywords or terms, simplifying the process of finding the desired models for their widgets.

 ![draggable models](https://github.com/Null-Not-Found/DashBuddy-Documentation/blob/main/Learning%20Outcomes/Images/Draggable%20models%20.png)